 This test is of only limited usefulness when the AVHRR-3 is programmed to transmit channel 3a during daytime, since that results in the loss of the MWIR channel.

-Figure 8 shows how abruptly and close to the terminator the channel switching occurs on NOAA-17.
-Nonetheless the daytime MWIR-TIR difference test has value in that it is a robust indicator of cloud; additionally, not all AVHRR-3 sensors are programmed for near-IR/SWIR channel switching.
+Figure 8Figure shows how abruptly and close to the terminator the channel switching occurs on NOAA-17.
+Nonetheless the daytime MWIR-TIR difference test has value in that it is a robust indicator of cloud and not all AVHRR-3 sensors are programmed for channel switching.

 Sometimes the positive MWIR-TIR1 cloud signal is observed falsely over the extremely cold polar ice caps in the polar winter terminator.
-It is currently thought that high sensor noise in the $3.7\mbox{-}\mu m$ band is to blame.
+It is currently thought that high sensor noise in the 3.7-μm band is to blame.
 Thus this test has restricted use in regions of extreme radiational cooling - namely high-terrain locations in the long winter night.
 This test is applied only to pixels where the terrain height is below a tunable threshold value.